 Shine Corporate Class Action

-On 26 September 2017, Allen Dodd as Trustee for the Dodd Superannuation Fund, represented by Quinn Emanuel Urquhart & Sullivan (Quinn Emanuel), commenced a class action against Shine Corporate Ltd (the Defendant or Shine).
+On 26 September 2017, Allen Dodd as Trustee for the Dodd Superannuation Fund, represented by Quinn Emanuel Urquhart & Sullivan (Quinn Emanuel), commenced a class action against Shine Corporate Ltd (Defendant or Shine).
+The Class Action was filed on behalf of Shine shareholders for alleged financial losses sustained as a result of alleged contraventions by the Defendant between 27 August 2014 and 29 January 2016 (Relevant Period).

 A class action is an action that is brought by one or more persons (the Plaintiff) on behalf of a class of people (Group Members) against another person (the Defendant) in circumstances where the Plaintiff and Group Members have similar claims.
 Group Members in a class action are not individually responsible for the legal costs associated with bringing the class action.
 Generally, in a class action, only the Plaintiff is responsible for those costs.